Cloud Egress Fees: What They Are And How To Reduce Them

 A decorative article showing a server, a cloud, and arrows pointing up and down with a dollar sign.

 You can imagine data egress fees like tolls on a highway—your data is cruising along trying to get to its destination, but it has to pay a fee for the privilege of continuing its journey.
-If you have a lot of data to move, or a lot of toll booths (different cloud services) to move it through, those fees can add up quickly.
+If you have a lot of data moving across a cloud environment, or a lot of toll booths (multiple services) to pass through, those egress fees can add up quickly.

 In the simplest terms, data egress is the outbound flow of data.